 In Venice everything is done by foot, so life is more strenuous than elsewhere.
-The purchase of the Rialto market must also be carried over the numerous bridges home, as packages or building materials.
+The purchase of the Rialtomarkt must also be carried over the numerous bridges home, as packages or building materials.
 Whether they are wealthy or poor, young or old, all go the same way – and on these paths they meet again and again.
-There is no moment, when one does not meet the neighbors, the school friend or the business partner in an alley.
+There is no moment, when one does not meet the neighbors, the school friend or the business partner in a calle.
 One remains standing and comes into conversation – a reason why Venice is a very communicative city.
 Hardly any other place makes it so easy to be accepted as a part of the community.

 La Serenissima is the name of the Venetian Republic.
-From the Latin serenus, this means cheerful or calm.
+From the Latin "serenus", this means "cheerful, calm".
 What name could better describe this city!
-It is pure slowing.
-In modern cities such as Hamburg one has to put up great forces to slow down.
+It is pure "slowing".
+In modern cities such as Hamburg one have to put up great forces to slow down.
 In Venice this is part of the life concept.
 There is no other way to live.
 And if you try it differently, you will give up after a very short time and adapt to the calm, quiet pulse of the city, which has been the same for centuries.
 If this has happened to you as a guest in the city, Venice has grabbed you and will never let you go.